project-chip/connectedhomeip/src/tools/interop/idt/README.md

 Collect contextually relevant networking info from the local environment and provide artifacts.

+## Troubleshooting

+- Wireless `adb` may fail to connect indefinitely depending on network configuration.
+- Change log level from `INFO` to `DEBUG` in root `config.py` for additional logging.
+-   Compiling `tcpdump` for android may require additional dependencies.
+    -   If the build script fails for you, try
+        `idt_go && source idt/scripts/compilers.sh`.
+-   You may disable colors and splash by setting `enable_color` in `config.py` to `False`.
+-   `idt_clean_child` will kill any stray `tcpdump` and `adb` commands.
+    -   `idt_check_child` will look for leftover processes.
+    -   Not expected to be needed outside of development scenarios.

 ## Project overview

 -   The entry point is in `idt.py` which contains simple CLI parsing with